BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_4_Sending_Coins_with_a_Raw_Transaction.md

 ~$ echo $recipient
 n2eMqTT929pb1RDNuqEnxdaLau1rxy3efi
 ```
 We also need to record the txid and vout for each of our two UTXOs.
-Having identified the UTXOs that we want to spend, we can use our JQ techniques to make sure doing so is error free:
+Having identified the UTXOs that we want to spend, we can use our JQ techniques to make sure accessing them is error free:
 ```
 $ utxo_txid_1=$(bitcoin-cli listunspent | jq -r '.[0] | .txid')
 $ utxo_vout_1=$(bitcoin-cli listunspent | jq -r '.[0] | .vout')